 #22 of 22 Places to Visit in Nashik

 Formerly known as Egutpoora, the stunning hill station of Igatpuri is situated at an altitude of 1900 feet in the Sahyadri Hills of Western Ghats.
-The hill town surrounded by mountains from all sides is blessed with picturesque beauty and is a perfect place for those who want to spend some time in the lap of nature as it is untouched by urbanization and retains its mystic air.
-The breathtaking valleys and the calming environ is also a preferred choice for outdoor shoots amongst film-makers and documentarians.
+The hill town surrounded by mountains from all sides is blessed with picturesque beauty and is a perfect place for those who want to spend some time in the lap of nature as part of Igatpuri tour packages.
+The breathtaking valleys and the calming environment are also a preferred choice for outdoor shoots amongst film-makers .....